taskforcesh/bullmq/docs/gitbook/guide/jobs/prioritized.md

 Jobs can also include a priority option.
 Using priorities, job's processing order will be affected by the specified priority instead of following a FIFO or LIFO pattern.

 {% hint style="warning" %}
-Adding prioritized jobs is a slower operation than the other types of jobs, with a complexity O(n) relative to the number of jobs waiting in the Queue.
+Adding prioritized jobs is a slower operation than the other types of jobs, with a complexity O(log(n)) relative to the number of jobs in prioritized set in the Queue.
 {% endhint %}

 Note that the priorities go from 1 to MAX_INT, whereas a lower number is always a higher priority than higher numbers.